AnnelieLinden/db-project/readme.md

 http://localhost:3000/api/book/662537ebae19c3093a98b485
 ```

 You can also choose to use fields.
-With it you can find a book by it is id and choose from th many fields a book has:
+With it you can find a book by its id and choose from the many fields a book has:
 ```
 http://localhost:3000/api/book/662537ebae19c3093a98b485?fields=title
 http://localhost:3000/api/book/662537ebae19c3093a98b485?fields=year